-Pomelo is a giant citrus fruit that looks similar to grapefruit, but with a milder flavour.
-Like grapefruits, there are different varieties of pomelo that vary in shape, colour and flavour.
+Pomelos look like a huge grapefruits, but are less bitter than white grapefruits.
+There are different varieties of pomelo that vary in shape, colour and flavour.
 Some pomelos are the size of a large grapefruit, while others are as large as a basketball!

-Pomelo has a soft rind with a thick pith, which can be peeled away with your fingers.
+Pomelo has a spongy rind with a thick pith, which can be peeled away with your fingers.
 Under that is a very sturdy bitter membrane, which can be tricky to remove.
 If you find that you can’t peel the membrane off the segments with your fingers or a knife, try refrigerating the pomelo for a while.
 The cold temperature can sometimes make the membrane easier to remove.

 Once you’ve peeled your pomelo, you can eat the segments out of hand (like an orange), or toss them into salads.
 You can use the juice in cocktails, marinades, salad dressings or mix it into a punch.
 Basically, you can use it the way you would use any other citrus fruit, more or less.